-Dreaming of becoming the next success story in the business world?
+Dreaming of becoming a businessperson and the next success story in the business world?
 You can do it if you go about it the right way.

 Step 1: Major in Business, Marketing, or Accounting